The Micro Effect – Small Decisions, Big Results!

 Thousands of decisions, all placing you in the direction you are now headed.

-A journey of tiny steps that, upon reflection, looks like one large leap.
+A journey of tiny steps that, upon reflection, look like one large leap.
 But in reality, it was probably one micro-decision that started you on your business journey.

 I’m sure you’re wondering how this matters in regards to your business finances?